6 Reasons Why You’re Falling Asleep at Work & Their Solutions

 Lack of sleep is a common issue in the white-collar industry and it is evident in their quality of work and ability to meet stringent deadlines.

-There are a multitude of dangers that stem from sleep deprivation such as droopy-eyed personalities, dietary complications, reduced metabolism, diabetes, and even obesity.
+There is a multitude of dangers that stem from sleep deprivation such as droopy-eyed personalities, dietary complications, reduced metabolism, diabetes, and even obesity.

 If you have read all of the above points, you should have more than a rough idea of why are you dozing off at work and also how can you treat such issues.